 The United States government is famously by the people, for the people, and of the people.
 This country was founded on the principle of self-governance, and the main way most people exercise their right to self-governance is by voting for the people or the propositions that best represent their values.
-Unfortunately, the course of United States history is full of examples in which people were prevented from voting because of their race, gender, or economic class.
+Unfortunately, the course of U.S. history is full of examples in which people were prevented from voting because of their race, gender, or economic class.
+And this isn't a linear path, as efforts to both expand and curtail voting rights continue to this day.
 This section contains information about the laws that were passed to ensure that everyone gets to exercise their right to vote and enjoy the liberties of self-governance.

 A Brief History of the Voting Rights Act of 1965

 The Voting Rights Act of 1965 was intended to reverse the voter disenfranchisement of racial minorities (particularly African-Americans) that had plagued the nation since its inception.
 Much of the voter suppression tactics side stepped anti-discrimination laws by requiring would-be voters to take tests that tangentially (if not overtly) eliminated minority voters.
 But overt acts of violence were still common.
 One of the key events that persuaded President Lyndon Johnson to take action was the violent attack by Alabama state troopers on a peaceful marchers in the city of Selma in 1965.
 Johnson urged Congress to pass what would come to be called the Voting Rights Act.

 The Act was strengthened through amendments in 1970 and 1975, and then again in 1982.
 The 1982 amendment, for example, allowed plaintiffs to claim violations under the Act without having to prove a specific discriminatory intent.